bestquark/mentpy/_sources/basic-usage/intro-to-mbqc.rst.txt

 **Author(s):** `Luis Mantilla <https://twitter.com/realmantilla>`_

-Measurement-based quantum computation is a paradigm of quantum computation that uses single qubit measurements to perform universal quantum computation.
+Measurement-based quantum computation is a paradigm of quantum computation that uses single qubit measurements to perform universal quantum computation [#raussendorf2001]_.
 It is equivalent to the standard gate-based model.
 The main difference is that the gates are not explicitly applied to the qubits, but rather a big resource (entangled) state is prepared and logical information flows through the system by measuring the qubits of the resource state.

 MBQC Circuits
 -------------